 Sourcing great beans is only half the story.
 The way we roast them is what truly defines the El Chapel experience.
 We roast this blend to a Medium-Dark level.
 This develops the natural sugars within the beans, creating a deep sweetness and maximising the rich, chocolatey flavours.

 Our goal with this roast profile is to create a coffee that is smooth and forgiving.
-We reduce the acidity so it’s gentle on the palate, making it incredibly easy to drink.
+We reduce the acidity so it's gentle on the palate, making it incredibly easy to drink.
 This roast level also ensures the coffee has enough strength and body to cut through milk perfectly.
-It won't get lost or taste weak in your daily flat white or latte, which we know is essential for the Australian coffee lover.
+It won't get lost or taste weak in your daily flat white or latte.

 Tasting Notes: What to Expect in the Cup